-The Balcombe Estate’s Woodlands have been actively managed by the Greenwood family for over 60 years.
+The Balcombe Estate’s Woodlands has been actively managed by the Greenwood family for over 60 years.
 Over the years, The Estate’s woodlands and sawmill have won many prestigious prizes for silviculture as well as their educational stand at the South of England Show.

-There are approximately 1,250 acres of mixed woodland across the Estates 3,500 acres.
+There are approximately 1,250 acres of mixed woodland across the Estate 3,500 acres.
 The woodland is comprised of both Ancient Semi Natural Woodland (woodland that has been in existence since 1600), Plantations on Ancient Woodland Sites and plantation woodlands.

 The mix is around 50% broadleaved and 50% coniferous woodland.

 Much of our ASNW and other broadleaved woodland is managed as continuous cover forestry in order to maintain the local landscape and wildlife habitats.
 Any produce harvested is processed in our own sawmill and used for construction, building restoration, landscaping, fencing or wood fuel.

 The Estate’s chestnut woodlands are coppiced on a 15-20 year rotation with products being used for fencing materials and heating grade wood fuel.
 Traditional coppice management provides a diverse habitat for a multitude of flora and fauna by having a range of age classes and stages of growth within the coppiced woodland.